Linear equations in two variables

 Example 10

 Complete Table 7 with four solutions to the equation x + 2 y = 6.
-Then graph the solutions and
+Then graph the

 show that they are collinear.